 Since July 2018, the FDA has issued several recalls for valsartan, irbesartan, and losartan.
 This timeline outlines the recalls as well as FDA updates pertaining to valsartan, irbesartan, and losartan.
-If you or a loved one developed liver cancer, stomach/intestinal cancer, colorectal cancer, kidney cancer, or pancreatic cancer after taking valsartan, losartan, or irbesartan, please fill out the contact form below.
+If you or a loved one developed liver cancer, stomach/intestinal cancer, colorectal cancer, or kidney cancer after taking valsartan, losartan, or irbesartan, please fill out the contact form below.

 In July 2018, the FDA recalled certain batches of valsartan after investigators found N-Nitrosimethylamine (NDMA) had contaminated the drug.
 Since then, several batches of valsartan, irbesartan, and losartan have been recalled due to NDMA and N-Nitrosodiethylamine (NDEA) contamination.
 These nitrosamines are classified as probable human carcinogens.